Stones of Inca Trail path with lush vegetation crowding in on side, Peru

 Tonight you camp at Pacaymayo (or Paqaymayu in Quechua) in the heart of the gorgeous Pacaymayo Valley.

-Day 3: Beautiful cloud forest and incredible ruins
+Day 3: Trek in beautiful cloud forest

 • Start point: Pacaymayo (3,000 m / 9,843 ft)